 Although her branding references magic, McField is all about the science.
 When a client reports hair loss, she recommends a visit to a medical professional first, to identify any serious condition.
 Services she offers include low-light laser therapy and collagen-induced therapy, also called micro-needling, which enhances the absorption of topical treatment products.

 McField witnessed a dramatic uptick in client hair loss in 2020, attributing the spike to long-term stress.
+When hair loss occurs due to stress, it's called telogen effluvium.
 "The stress is causing us to eat more, and more toxic things," she said.
 "And we pull our hair out, which is called traction alopecia, due to tight ponytails, braids, locs, weaves, heat and chemicals.
 When salons shut down, clients were forced to figure things out on their own, and that was stressful in itself."

 She's adamant that the take-down of sew-ins by handled by a professional.
 "It's not rocket-science, but it's my science," McField said.
 She schools her clients in what's required of them: installation, retouch, maintenance and the salon take-down, and faithful commitment to the process is non-negotiable.